active-directory-setup-for-small-business

 For very small operations (under 25 users), you can often repurpose an existing decent computer as your domain controller without significant performance issues.
 I’ve seen successful implementations on converted workstations for businesses with tight budgets, though dedicated server hardware provides better reliability.

-According to Microsoft Active Directory Requirements, the official minimum specs are even lower, but real-world performance suggests the specifications above offer a smoother experience.
+According to Microsoft Active Directory documentation, the official minimum specs are even lower, but real-world performance suggests the specifications above offer a smoother experience.
 One client tried running AD on a severely underpowered machine and experienced frustrating authentication delays that actually reduced productivity—so don’t cut corners too dramatically.

 Regarding software, Windows Server Standard edition provides everything most small businesses need for Active Directory implementation.
 While Essentials edition is cheaper, it limits you to 25 users and lacks some advanced features you might want as your business grows.
 I generally recommend Standard edition as the sweet spot for value and functionality unless you’re certain your business will never exceed 25 users or devices.